Economic history of Japan: Factors of growth

 Finally, circumstances beyond Japan's direct control contributed to its success.
 International conflicts tended to stimulate the Japanese economy until the devastation at the end of World War II.
-The Russo-Japanese War (1904–05), World War I (1914–18), the Korean War (1950–53), and the Second Indochina War (1954–75) brought economic booms to Japan.
+The Russo-Japanese War (1904–05), World War I (1914–1918), the Korean War (1950–1953), and the Second Indochina War (1954–1975) brought economic booms to Japan.
 In addition, benign treatment from the United States after World War II facilitated the nation's reconstruction and growth.

 The changing occupational structure

 As late as 1955, some 40% of the labor force still worked in agriculture, but this figure had declined to 17% by 1970 and to 7.2% by 1990 and under 5% in the 21st century as Japan imported more and more of its food and small family farms disappeared.

 Japan's economic growth in the 1960s and 1970s was based on the rapid expansion of heavy manufacturing in such areas as automobiles, steel, shipbuilding, chemicals, and electronics.
 The secondary sector (manufacturing, construction, and mining) expanded to 35.6% of the work force by 1970.
 By the late 1970s, however, the Japanese economy began to move away from heavy manufacturing toward a more service-oriented (tertiary sector) base.
 During the 1980s, jobs in wholesaling, retailing, finance, insurance, real estate, transportation, communications, and government grew rapidly, while secondary-sector employment remained stable.
 The tertiary sector grew from 47% of the work force in 1970 to 59.2% in 1990.

+Partially as a result of these transformations, The labor movement went through a process of reorganization from 1987 to 1991 from which emerged the present configuration of three major trade union federations, RENGO, Zenroren, and Zenrokyo, along with other smaller national union organizations.